akowalz/wiki_crawl/README.md

         Philosophy Found in 16 clicks!
          => ["/wiki/Ministry_of_Environment_and_Forests_(India)", "/wiki/Government_of_India", "/wiki/Constitution_of_India", "/wiki/India", "/wiki/South_Asia", "/wiki/South", "/wiki/Noun", "/wiki/Part_of_speech", "/wiki/Grammar", "/wiki/Linguistics", "/wiki/Science", "/wiki/Knowledge", "/wiki/Fact", "/wiki/Proof_(truth)", "/wiki/Necessity_and_sufficiency", "/wiki/Logic", "/wiki/Philosophy"]

-`random_philosophy_crawl` takes advantage of Wikipedia's '/wiki/Special:Random' page to fetch a random page to crawl from, very mesmerizing
+`random_philosophy_crawl` takes advantage of Wikipedia's '/wiki/Special:Random' page to fetch a random page to crawl from (it's somewhat mesmerizing to watch).

 `path_to_philosophy` does the same thing, but takes a `Wiki` object (or an extension used to create one) so you can crawl from somewhere specific.